easyops-cn/docusaurus-search-local/README.md

 For other languages, please follow the official tutorial about how to [translate plugin data](https://docusaurus.io/docs/i18n/tutorial#translate-plugin-data).
 And translate `theme.SearchBar.*` and `theme.SearchPage.*` in `i18n/*/code.json`.

-And translations by options is dropped since v0.25.0.
+Translations by options is dropped since v0.25.0.

 <details>
 <summary>See translation options for &lt;0.25.0</summary>